CarlTBarnes/StringTheory-Tools/README.md

   End
 ```

-Insert BigBang to see the results.
+Insert BigBang calls to view the results of various Splits in a LIST.

 ```Clarion
 str   StringTheory